1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 note duration icon Note Durations

-Learn the names of the basic note durations.
+Memorize the symbols and names of note durations.
 Stems may point up or down for the same duration.

 duration names